- Home

 To make a claim you’ll need:

-- Access to the internet - you’ll need to apply for Universal Credit online, so have a think about how you can get on the internet.
+- Access to the internet - you’ll need to apply for Universal Credit online.
 If you don’t have a computer at home, you might be able to use one for free at your local library, Jobcentre Plus or Citizens Advice.

 - A bank account - you’ll need a bank account for your money to be paid into.
 If you need to open one there’s lots of helpful info on how to open a bank account online.